jarviscanada/jarvis_data_eng_AmirAli/linux_sql/README.md

 directly by ensuring the correct data was inserted into the sql database.

 # Deployment
 Source code and version control are managed using Git and Github.
+The PostgreSQL database is created as a docker container instance.
-The PostG A cron job is scheduled with storing the resource usage data into the database.
+A `cron` job is scheduled with storing the resource usage data into the database ad regular intervals.

 # Improvements

-Write at least three things you want to improve e.g.
-- handle hardware updates
+- Currently, hardware updates are not considered.
-- blah
-- blah
+The script to store the hardware information runs only once so if new hardware is installed that information isn't stored in the database.
+One solution to this is to set up an automation that is scheduled longer than the resource usage cron job in case there are any hardware changes.

+- More types of resources can have their usage tracked.
+For example network usage rates can be tracked to see the efficiency of the network.

+- An option to export the data stored in the database into a more readable format.
+This could include graphs and tables in an easy-to-read GUI.